taichi-dev/voxel-challenge/README.md

 ## Show your artwork

 Please put your artwork at the beginning of this README file.
-You can simply replace the `demo.jpg` file with your creation.
+Replacing the `demo.jpg` file with your creation will do the job.